AsherBond/cato/INSTALL.md

 - Ubuntu 12.04,ami-ac9943c5,32,ubuntu
 - Ubuntu 12.04,ami-a29943cb,64,ubuntu

-The automated install script has been confirmed not working on the following linuxes for various reasons, mostly to do with unavailable packages.
+The automated install script has been tested and _does not_ work on the following Linuxes for various reasons, mostly to do with unavailable packages.

-#### Script confirmed does not work on:
+#### Automated install script does not work on:

 - CentOS 5.4
 - CentOS 5.5